Track work hours with a timer built for client projects

 -

-No. The timer is there when you want to track live, but manual time entry is just as important and stays part of the same workflow.
+No. Live tracking is there when you want to track as you work, but manual time entry is just as important and stays part of the same workflow.

 -